 where $\alpha_i^2+\beta_i^2=1$ with the ratios $\beta_i/\alpha_i$ of nondecreasing order for $i=1,2,\ldots,I_2$.
 Here, $\U\in\mathbb{R}^{I_1\times I_1},\,\V\in\mathbb{R}^{I_3\times I_3}$ are orthogonal, while $\Z\in\mathbb{R}^{I_2\times I_2}$ is a nonsingular matrix.
 As can be seen, the GSVD shares the common factor matrix $\Z$ between the given data matrices $\X$ and $\Y$.
 On the other hand, from the theory of the MCUR approximation, we know that by applying the Discrete Empirical Interpolation Method (DEIM) \cite{sorensen2016deim} to the basis $\Z$ (to be discussed in Section \ref{Sec:MACA}), we can sample appropriate column indices from the data matrices $\X$ and $\Y$.
 Since the same basis matrix $\Z$ is used within the DEIM, the same indices will be produced for sampling the columns of the matrix $\X$ and the matrix $\Y$.
 Besides, the matrices $\U$ and $\V$ can be used to sample row indices of the matrices $\X$ and $\Y$, respectively.
 This means that the selected row indices for these matrices can be different.
 As a result, for two matrices $\X$ and $\Y$ with the same number of columns, we can use the identical column indices for their MCUR approximations.
-The authors in \cite{gidisu2022generalized} show that this idea can be potentially used in applications where one is interested in extracting the most discriminative features from one data set relative to another data set.
-It is also motivated for recovering data matrices perturbed with colored noise and subgroup discovery application.
-Following this idea, in \cite{gidisu2022restricted}, the authors consider triplet tensors $(\cX,\cY,\cZ)$ and use the restricted SVD \cite{zha1991restricted} to build their common factor matrices.
-Then, the DEIM is applied to the common factor matrices to sample columns and rows.
-It is shown that this approach can be used to extract the most discriminative features from one data set relative to another data set.
-The GMCUR for tensor triplets is also motivated by the canonical correlation analysis and was successfully used for recovering datasets perturbed with colored noise, See \cite{gidisu2022generalized,gidisu2022generalized} for details. }
+In \cite{gidisu2022generalized} , the authors demonstrate that this concept can be effectively applied in scenarios where the goal is to identify the most distinguishing features from one dataset in relation to another.
+It is also relevant for recovering data matrices affected by colored noise and for subgroup discovery applications.
+Building on this idea, the authors in \cite{gidisu2022restricted} examine triplet matrices $({\bf X},{\bf Y},{\bf Z})$ and employ restricted SVD \cite{zha1991restricted} to construct their common factor matrices.
+They then apply the DEIM to these common factor matrices to sample both columns and rows.
+This method has been shown to effectively extract the most discriminative features from one dataset compared to two others.
+The GMCUR for matrix triplets is also inspired by canonical correlation analysis and has proven successful in recovering datasets influenced by colored noise; further details can be found in \cite{gidisu2022generalized,gidisu2022restricted}.